drunarayan/barospection/README.md

 ## Course repository for the ***Intro to Spectroscopy 2025*** Workshop
-taught for BRIEF Boyce Astro Foundation by Chandru Narayan. (updated aug 31, 2025)
+taught for BRIEF Boyce Astro Foundation by Chandru Narayan. (updated Sep 3rd, 2025)

 ### BAROSpection - Introduction to Spectroscopy [course flyer](docs/barospection_flyer.png)